changeworld/azure-docs.ja-jp/articles/resource-group-create-service-principal-portal.md

 <properties
-   pageTitle="ポータルでサービス プリンシパルを作成する | Microsoft Azure"
-   description="Azure リソース マネージャーでロール ベースのアクセス制御と共に使用してリソースへのアクセスを管理できる、新しい Active Directory のアプリケーションとサービス プリンシパルを作成する方法について説明します。" services="azure-resource-manager"
-   documentationCenter="na"
-   authors="tfitzmac"
+   pageTitle="Create service principal in portal | Microsoft Azure" description="Describes how to create a new Active Directory application and service principal that can be used with the role-based access control in Azure Resource Manager to manage access to resources." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"